ZeroOneZero/Tales-From-The-Hood/Windows-Install-Guide-From-USB.md

 1. Download the [Windows 10](https://www.microsoft.com/en-us/software-download/windows10) or [Windows 11](https://www.microsoft.com/en-us/software-download/windows11) Media Creation Tool directly off of the Microsoft website.

-2. Run the Media Creation Tool as administrator.
+2. Run the Media Creation Tool as administrator and accept the license terms.

-4. Select the `Create installation media (USB flash drive, DVD, or ISO file) for another PC` option and click `Next`.

-4. Choose a language, edition `Windows 10/11`, and architecture [^1] `64-bit (x64)`, then click `Next`.
+3. Choose `Use the recommended options for this computer` and then click `Next`.

-5. Select `ISO file` and click `Next`.
+4. Select `ISO file` and click `Next`.

-6. Choose a location to save the ISO.
+5. Choose a location to save the ISO.

-7. Download [Rufus](https://rufus.ie/en/) then run as administrator.
+6. Download [Rufus](https://rufus.ie/en/) and run as administrator.

-8. For `Device` at the top, choose the USB drive you want to use as the bootable drive.
+7. For `Device` at the top, choose the USB drive you want to use as the bootable drive.

 > **WARNING** *THIS ACTION WILL FORMAT ALL THE DATA ON THE SELECTED DRIVE, ENSURE YOU HAVE SELECTED THE CORRECT ONE AND HAVE THE DATA BACKED UP BEFORE CONTINUING.*

-9. Click on the `SELECT` box to open the file manager and select the newly created ISO.
+8. Click on the `SELECT` box to open the file manager and select the newly created ISO.

-10. Ensure the partition scheme is `GPT` for UEFI systems or `MBR` for BIOS.
+9. Ensure the partition scheme is `GPT` for UEFI systems or `MBR` for BIOS.

-11. Click `Start` to continue.
+10. Click `Start` to continue.
 You may have popups that require acknowledgment.

-12. Next up is to [prepare your computer](#prepare-your-computer).
+11. Next up is to [prepare your computer](#prepare-your-computer).

 ## #Using Diskpart to Clean Drive